 In order to achieve this, develop new services to enable your firm to meet a broader set of business customer needs.
 Potential offerings could include providing the following:

 - Implementation support

-Your firm can combine its products and services and offer them as “bundles” or “packages” which could be offered through different service levels or options (eg “Do It for Me” versus “Do It With Me”)
+Your company can combine its products and services and offer them as “bundles” or “packages”.
+These could then be offered through different service levels or options (e.g. “Do It for Me” versus “Do It With Me”).

 About Michael Haynes

 B2B Customer Acquisition & Growth Strategy Consultant